Stability preservation in stochastic Galerkin projections of dynamical systems: Stability preservation

 for all $z \in \real^n\backslash\{0\}$. $\Box$

 The proof of Theorem~\ref{thm:symm-part} follows mainly the steps in~\cite[Thm.~5]{prajna}.
 However, a symmetric decomposition $M = M^{\frac{1}{2}} M^{\frac{1}{2}}$ is assumed in~\cite{prajna}, which requires the computation of all eigenvalues and eigenvectors.
 Furthermore, this decomposition is not unique in the case of multiple eigenvalues.
-Uniqueness of the decomposition of the matrix $M$ is essential for deriving a stability-preserving transformation for the stochastic Galerkin approach.
 Theorem~\ref{thm:symm-part} holds true for arbitrary symmetric decompositions of~$M$.
-In particular, we may apply the Cholesky factorization $M = L L^\top$, where $L$ becomes a unique lower triangular matrix with strictly positive diagonal elements, see~\cite[Ch.~4.3]{stoerbulirsch}.
+In particular, we may apply the Cholesky factorization $M = L L^\top$, where $L$ becomes a unique lower triangular matrix with strictly positive diagonal elements, see~\cite[p.~204]{stoerbulirsch}.
 Efficient algorithms are available to compute the Cholesky factor without first finding~$M$, see~\cite{hammarling}.
 More details on Lyapunov equations can be found in~\cite{gajic}, for example.